 Civil trial in the United States District Court for the District of Alaska for most of the remaining actions commenced on May 2, 1994.
 On June 13, 1994, at the conclusion of the first of four phases of the trial, the jury determined that the defendants acted recklessly and therefore could be liable for punitive damages.
-On August 11, 1994, the jury returned a verdict in phase II-A of the trial finding that fisher plaintiffs were damaged in the amount of \$286.8 million.
+On August 11, 1994, the jury returned a verdict in phase II-A of the trial finding that fisher plaintiffs were damaged in the amount of \$286.8 million, which the corporation believes is in excess of the actual damages fisher plaintiffs suffered.
 This award is subject to a number of adjustments by the court, including a reduction to reflect payments already made by the corporation to many of these plaintiffs, and possibly to additional legal proceedings.